 Support sustainable businesses – While we often promote recycling, we aren’t often as enthusiastic about using the stuff we make from recycled products.
 By opting to purchase from socially and environmentally responsible brands and stores that use recycled materials you can create a market that encourages recycling and close the loop.
 A win for the planet.

 Buy local – Our carbon footprint is higher when we ship, fly, ferry and drive products from where they grow or are made to where we buy them.
 When possible, shop at local markets, health stores, and choose local products to reduce the impact of your purchases on the planet while supporting the community around you.
 Its a win, win, win.

-So this new year, from the list above, choose a few ways in which you will strive to be more sustainable and “be the change” the world so desperately needs.
+So from the list above, choose a few ways in which you will strive to be more sustainable and “be the change” the world so desperately needs.